 Our English curriculum is designed to engage and enthuse our children with wider opportunities, exposing them to challenging texts which work alongside our creative curriculum and ultimately produce confident, independent readers and writers.

 English is taught daily from Year 1 to Year 6 with a focus on either reading or writing.
-We follow a whole-book teaching approach, meaning each year group studies one book a half term and all of the English lessons are planned from the text.
-These books are carefully chosen and regularly reviewed to ensure they deepen the learning in that half-term’s topic and that they provide excellent opportunities for improving the reading and writing skills of all children.
-These skills are taken from our in-house progression of skills document.
+We follow a whole-book teaching approach, meaning each year group studies at least one book throughout a half term and all of the English lessons are planned from the text.
+These books are carefully chosen and regularly reviewed to ensure they deepen the learning in that half-term’s topic or provide children with the best writing opportunities and a love of English lessons.
+The process of writing; editing, reviewing, improving and publishing is planned into the sequence of learning so children develop their skills as an independent writer.

-Teachers plan to include at least one opportunity to write at length (appropriate to their year group) a week and carefully choose the text types which need to be covered using the Whole School Overview of Texts document.
+Teachers plan to include at least one opportunity to write at length (appropriate to their year group) a week and carefully choose the text types which need to be covered using long term plans.
 Grammar and punctuation objectives are expertly weaved into lessons depending on the text type being taught.
-The grammar and punctuation skills are documented in the skills progression handbook, and also in child-friendly Must Knows appropriate to their year group, which children have to refer to in their English book.
-Spellings are taught discreetly and are outlined on each half-term’s Medium Term Plan.
-The application of spelling rules that have previously been taught though, is an ongoing process which is again incorporated into English lessons, following revisit and recap methods.
-Year 1 also have daily phonics lessons alongside their class text-focused English lesson.
+The grammar and punctuation skills are documented in the skills progression handbook for staff, and also in child-friendly Must Knows appropriate to their year group, which children have to refer to in their English book.
+Spellings are taught discreetly and are outlined on each half-term’s medium term plan as well as in weekly plans.
+The application of spelling rules that have previously been taught is an ongoing process which is again incorporated into English lessons, following revisit and recap methods.
+Children in key stage 1 and those in key stage 2 requiring intervention, have daily phonics lessons as well as their class text-focused English lesson,

 The presentation of work and neat, legible handwriting is paramount at Beech Hill.
-Our children are taught to use pre-cursive script in KS1 then cursive script in KS2.
-Children begin by writing in pencil and then progress to pen in KS2 when they may choose which writing implement best suits their handwriting style, as the National Curriculum states.
+We have designed our own handwriting policy and progression which focusses on transcription in the formative years to develop automaticity and writing fluency.
+Children are not expected to join their handwriting until year 2 and this continues into year 3.
+In EYFS-year 3, children write in pencil and then progress to pen in KS2 and may choose which writing implement best suits their handwriting style, as the National Curriculum states.

 By the time they leave our school, we aim to have children who are able, confident writers with a firm understanding of spelling, grammar and punctuation but ultimately, children who have developed their imagination, can express themselves in a succinct and assured way, and who have a real love for the written word.